 A desolation without inhabitants.

-30The mighty men of Babylon have ceased fighting,
+30The mighty warriors of Babylon have ceased to fight;

 31One courier runs to meet another,